Canmore Hotel & Golf Packages

 Canmore Accommodations with Pools and Hot Tubs

-Best Western Plus Pocaterra Inn has impressive pool facilities which families will enjoy, including a large indoor swimming pool with water slide (see above photo), hot tub, steam room, and sauna.
+Pocaterra Inn has impressive pool facilities which families will enjoy, including a large indoor swimming pool with water slide (see above photo), hot tub, and sauna.

-Kids will love the playing on the 3 story waterslide at the Ramada Inn & Suites, while their parents can relax in the indoor pool or hot tub.
+Kids will love the playing on the 3 story waterslide at the Canmore Inn & Suites, while their parents can relax in the indoor pool or hot tub.

 Rocky Mountain Ski Lodge is an affordable Canmore hotel which features a jacuzzi tub with mountain views as well as a Nordic style sauna.

-At the Quality Resort Chateau Canmore there is an indoor heated swimming pool, outdoor hot tub, and a dry sauna for guests to enjoy.
+At the Chateau Canmore there is an indoor heated swimming pool, outdoor hot tub, and a dry sauna for guests to enjoy.

-Guests at the Radisson Hotel & Conference Centre can take advantage of an indoor swimming pool and hot tub.
+Guests at the Coast Canmore Hotel & Conference Centre can take advantage of an indoor swimming pool and hot tub.

 Stoneridge Mountain Resort offers luxury all suite lodging and boasts an outdoor heated swimming pool and outdoor hot tub in a picturesque courtyard area with lounge chairs.